 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock, impair our ability to raise capital through the sale of additional equity securities, and make it more difficult for you to sell your common stock at a time and price that you deem appropriate.
-As of, August 1, 2022, we have 23,361,924 shares of common stock outstanding and 13,363,980 of those shares of common stock are restricted as a result of securities laws or lock-up agreements entered into in connection with our IPO but will become eligible to be sold at various times after the IPO.
+Prior to November 2, 2022, we had 23,361,924 shares of common stock outstanding and 13,363,980 of those shares of common stock were restricted as a result of securities laws or lock-up agreements entered into in connection with our IPO.
+On November 2, 2022, 4,614,803 shares of these restricted shares became eligible for sale in the public market and 8,743,269 shares of these restricted shares became eligible for sale in the public market subject to certain requirements of Rule 144 promulgated under the Securities Act.